-The Regional Arts Development Fund (RADF) is a highly successful state and local government partnership that supports local artists and arts and cultural activities in Queensland communities.
+The Regional Arts Development Fund (RADF) is a partnership between state and local governments which invests in quality arts and cultural experiences across Queensland based on locally determined priorities.

-The State Government provides RADF investment to 59 councils in Queensland; councils also invest funding and contribute in-kind support to RADF delivery.
+RADF 2015-16 is delivered in partnership with 59 local councils in Queensland.
+The Queensland Government, through Arts Queensland, provides RADF Funding to councils and councils also invest funding and contribute in-kind support to RADF delivery.

 If you live in the Brisbane City Council area you might be interested in the Creative Sparks funding program, which is a joint initiative of Brisbane City Council and the Queensland Government through Arts Queensland.